chughprakriti/nsw_doe_data_case_study/README.md

 -> Data for Year 2020 is missing and no data prior to 2014.
 -> Needs to apply Unpivoting to convert all the Composite class columns into raws and extracting Years from the Composite class columns.

-## Step 6 - Exported CSV of FinalDataMart table in local desktop and generated PIE Chart report.

-Uploaded Excel file named as FinalDataMart_Extract for exported data and PIE chart under ./analysis/ Folder.
+**public_school_nsw_master_dataset**
+-> Some of the columns(Indigenous_pct,LBOTE_pct) have junk values like 'np'.
+-> Date Format of the column(Date_1st_teacher) is not consistent.
+-> AgeID has null value for two of the school codes ('8914', '5423').
+-> Nulls/Blanks are present in few other attribute columns.

+**Confirming there is a significant impact on Attendance due to multi-age composite classes for all the years, as shown in the screeen-shot below for one of the school.**

-Screen shot of the PIE Chart below for one of the school where school_code = 1001.
+Screen shot of the Bar Graph below for one of the school where school_code = 1001.

 ![Report Screen shot](.github/static/AnalysisReport.jpg)